Complete Topological Quantization of Higher Gauge Fields: Quantization of their Topological Sector

 \footnote{ The notion of higher observables as the higher homology of a higher stacky phase space appears in \parencites{CSS23-QuantumStates}[\S 4]{SS24-Obs} following \cite[\S 2.5]{SS22-Conf}.

 The homotopy theory of $\infty$-vector spaces modeled as simplicial chain complexes is established in \cite[Def.
 3.2, Thm.
 3.3]{SS23-EoS}. }

-Beyond its connected components, (the shape of) the phase space encodes information about higher global symmetries (``generalized symmetries'') of the higher gauge fields.
+Beyond its connected components, (the shape of) the phase space encodes information about higher global symmetries of the higher gauge fields, also known as ``categorified symmetries'' (cf. \cite{SchreiberSkoda2009}), ``generalized symmetries'' (cf. \cite{GripaiosEtAl2024}) or ``higher-form symmetries'' (cf. \cite{PerezLona2025}), for more see \cite{Kaidi2026,nLab:GeneralizedGlobalSymmetry}.
 If we imagine (as has become common these days) that these are also observable in experiment, then we should say that we have an \emph{$\mathbb{N}$-graded} vector space of topological \emph{higher observables}, given by the higher homology groups of the shape of the phase space:

 We may further resolve this structure by passing from homology classes to chains.
 To that end, consider the category of \emph{simplicial chain complexes}

 and force into homotopy equivalences the maps that induce quasi-isomorphisms on totalizations: